egc112/OpenWRT-egc-add-on/wireguard-watchdog/readme.md

 ### Usage with PBR
 You can use fail-over with PBR by doing the following:
-Create the WG Interfaces you want to use and use `option4table '101'` and if necessary `opriton6table '101'` when the interface is brought up it will create a routing table 101 with default route via the WG tunnel.
+Create the WG Interfaces you want to use and use `option4table '101'` and if necessary `option6table '101'`.
+When the interface is brought up it will create a routing table 101 with default route via the WG tunnel.
 Next step is to make rules to use table 101 e.g.:
 ```
 config rule